 Step 1.
 HAP Eligibility Assessment.
 Tenant must first ensure they are on the Dún Laoghaire-Rathdown County Council Social Housing Waiting List (SHWL)

-Once on the waiting list, submit all information requested on the hap_eligibility_checklist.pdf and include the requested documentation including a hpl1_form_new.pdf (Incomplete HAP Eligibility Applications will not be accepted.)
+Once on the waiting list, submit all information requested on the HAP Eligibility Checklist 2020 and include the requested documentation including a HPL1 Revenue Consent Form (Incomplete HAP Eligibility Applications will not be accepted.)

 Step 2.
 Once Approved as eligible, we will post to you a letter explaining the rent band you will be placed in along with a HAP application form.
 "Part A" of the HAP Application form is to be filled out by the tenant and "Part B" of the HAP Application form is to be filled out by the Landlord.

 Step 3.
-Once you receive confirmation by us as to your eligibility to apply for HAP, you can now approach a landlord regarding any property you might be interested in.
+Once you receive confirmation by us as to your eligibility to apply for HAP, you can now approach a landlord regarding a suitable and affordable property you are be interested in.
 Once you find a property you need to make sure all sections (A+B) of the HAP Application form including any requested documents are present before submitting to Dún Laoghaire Rathdown County Council HAP Section.
 We will not accept incomplete HAP Application Forms.

 (Note.
 Section B of the HAP Application Form must to be filled out by your landlord and can be submitted separately by your landlord should they wish to do so.)